KSMubasshir/data-structures/README.md

 * **Delete or remove Operation:** In the Delete or remove operation, the already present element is deleted or removed from the Dictionary or associative array object.

+* **Find or Lookup or Search Operation:** In the Find or Lookup operation, the element stored in that List Data Structure or Sequence object is fetched.

 #### Graph Data Stucture
 A graph data structure is a collection of nodes that have data and are connected to other nodes.
 ![graph_example](images/graph.png)